open-sausages/silverstripe-lessons/README.md

 The next filter is for the availability date range.
 It actually doesn't offer a whole lot of utility to the user to display this as a toggleable filter, especially since it's actually a composite filter of `ArrivalDate` and `Nights`, so let's skip this one.

-The next several are pretty straightforward.
-Let's add the filter UI elements for Bedrooms, Bathrooms, and Min/Max Price.
+The next several, which are all part of our tidy loop, are pretty straightforward.
+We'll add another member to the `$filterKeys` list, which will be a `sprintf()` compatible template to generate the label for each filter.

 *mysite/code/PropertySearchPageController.php*
 ```php